vishaunj/vishaunj/README.md

 ### Who am I? 🤔

-I am a software engineer in the making.
-I am currently majoring in Digital Humanities, with a minor in Biology and History, at Florida State University.
-I am also teaching myself the fundamental and technical skills necessary for software engineering.
+I am a senior at Florida State University majoring in Humanities, with a minor in Biology.
+I am a self-taught web developer with a passion for design, innovation, and analytics.

 ### Portfolio 📁